mathresearch/mathresearch.github.io/index.md

 7. On the approximation of the delta distribution in Sobolev spaces of negative order.
 Applicable Analysis 36 (1990), 89-93.

+8. A Robin-Neumann problem in bounded domains with splitting boundary.
+Numerical Functional Analysis and Optimization 10 (1989), 65-76 (with K. Doppel).

-8. Bemerkungen über Tensorprodukte koerzitiver Hilbertraum-Operatoren.
+9. Bemerkungen über Tensorprodukte koerzitiver Hilbertraum-Operatoren.
 Forum Mathematicum 1 (1989), 153-166.

-9. The Backus-Gilbert method.
+10. The Backus-Gilbert method.
 Inverse Problems 4 (1988), 771-783 (with A. Kirsch and G. Berendt).

-10. On the convergence of the Backus-Gilbert algorithm.
+11. On the convergence of the Backus-Gilbert algorithm.
 Inverse Problems 3 (1987), 341-346 (with G. Berendt).

-11. On Gårding's inequality.
+12. On Gårding's inequality.
 Aequationes Mathematicae 31 (1986), 7-17 (with N. Jacob).

 ### License